This is what it is like to be alienated from your children on Mother’s Day due to an abusive ex, and an unjust family court order…

 Two weeks remembering the last hug, the last “I Love You”.
-I knew to say “good-bye” to my children well before they transitioned into their father’s care.
-Then it was big hugs, laughter, talking about our next visit.
+The big hugs, laughter, talking about our next visit.

 Once my children see their father, they shut down.
 Eyes go blank.
 Laughter silenced.
 No hugs.
 No sign of affection.
 They look like zombies as they coldly turn away with barely a word, and my youngest (who lives with me) screams, “Sissy!
 Brother!
 Come back!”

 During these two weeks, my kids would be teased with the half promise they could see Mom on Mother’s Day, and when the visit never happens my kids will be hurt, sad and angry.
-My son has already told me, “I don’t expect to see you Mom but when it happens it’s a bonus.”
-My daughter does not understand why she cannot see me, and has demanded I personally talk to “the judge” and tell him to allow more visits.
+Child 1 has already told me, “I don’t expect to see you Mom but when it happens it’s a bonus.”
+Child 2 does not understand why she cannot see me, and has demanded I personally talk to “the judge” and tell him to allow more visits.
 Over time, my children are becoming more distant…even angry… I am a Mom.
 I am supposed to do something.
 I am supposed to make it better.
 But I can’t.